 There are various public and private hospitals across the city, the latter usually offering better facilities at higher prices.
 The New York City Health and Hospitals Corporation’s interactive map can assist you with locating the nearest public hospital or healthcare facility.

-In New York City, children between 5 and 21 years of age with no high school diploma are entitled to attend a public school for free in the their district, regardless of citizenship and immigration status.
+In New York City, children between five and 21 years of age with no high school diploma are entitled to attend a public school for free in their district, regardless of citizenship and immigration status.
 In order to enroll, parents need to register their child at their zoned (=local) school.
 The NYC Department of Education’s School Search Tool can assist you in determining your school district and zoned school.

 Usually, parents need to provide proof of address and an immunization record for their child.
 A list of required immunizations and walk-in immunization clinics in New York City can be found on the NYC Department of Health’s website.

 High school students need to register at an Enrollment Office in their borough of residence.
 It is advisable for expats to find out as much as possible about a school before registering their child, as teaching standards and records of academic achievement can vary significantly.

 Finding the Right School for Your Children

 In the absence of a nationwide curriculum or educational authority, standards are determined by each individual school district and depend on the respective neighborhoods and their available funding.
 However, if your local public school satisfies your expectations, there is no reason your child should not attend.

 Of course, there are numerous private schools in New York City as well, and some of them also offer boarding facilities.
 Some schools offer the International Baccalaureate instead of, or in addition to, the US high school diploma.

 The Independent School Admission Association of Greater New York provides a school directory along with information on enrollment, financial aid, and other issues.
 A range of websites exist that rank New York schools, such as School Digger and Zillow, which might also be of interest to you.